Flutterwave/React-Native/README.v2.md

 ````

 ### :fire: IMPORTANT INFORMATION :fire:
-If the `options` property on [PayWithFlutterwaveV2](#paywithflutterwaveprops-interface) changes, the next time your customer taps on the button a new payment will be initialized regardless of whether the previous transaction was successful or not.
+If the `options` property on [PayWithFlutterwaveV2](#paywithflutterwaveprops-interface) changes, the next time your customer taps on the button, a new payment will be initialized regardless of whether the previous transaction was successful or not.

 Keep in mind that you cannot use the same transaction reference for two different payments.
-Make sure you generate a new transaction reference before allowing your customer start a new payment.
+Make sure you generate a new transaction reference before allowing your customer to start a new payment.

 ## Usage